offici5l/MiBypassTool/README.md

 MiBypassTool:

 - Bypass HyperOS Restriction(Couldn't add.
 Please go to Mi Community to apply for authorization and try again.)
-- cannot bypass restriction for Xiaomi 14, Xiaomi 14pro, Redmi K70, Redmi K70pro, Redmi Note 13 series

-- bypass Restriction(Cant add more accounts to this SIM Card)
+- Bypass Restriction(Cant add more accounts to this SIM Card)

 # Installation: